CHOINEON/TIL/README.md

    - Technical skills
    - Social media or contact links

-✔✔✔🌱To make my contribution graph look more dynamic🌱, I used this awesome project:
+🌱To make my contribution graph look more dynamic🌱, I used this awesome project:

    👉 [github-profile-3d-contrib by yoshi389111](https://github.com/yoshi389111/github-profile-3d-contrib)
    ---